rlingen/ic4-colors-fonts-the-box-model/README.md

 # ICA Fonts, Sizing, Backgrounds Positioning
 This In-Class Activity will take you through the basics of writing CSS and some of the elementary the different ways to style your HTML elements.
-The specific instructions for the Activity will be listed at the end of this README.
+The specific instructions for the Activity will be listed first in this README, with the full guide of CSS following.

+---

+## ICA Instructions
+1. create 3 heading elements of the same type with different text sizes, using different sizing techniques Q2. create 3 heading elements of the same type with different colors, using different coloring techniques Q3. create 1 paragraph, 1 quote, and 1 blockquote element that have different font families font font stylings Q4. create 5 div tags, each of which are classed uniquely, and are sized using three different sizing techniques Q5. now for each of these div tags, color them uniquely Q6. create 3 div tags, each of which are classed uniquely, and give them three unique border styles (width, color, radii) Q7. recreate the image of the CSS box model using three embedded div tags Q8.
+Create a new page titled positioning.html.
+Add in the appropriate boilerplate with a link to ica4.css Q9.
+Create a container div of type .position-practice Q10.
+Create 5 divs inside of the container div, each of which are classed uniquely.
+These divs should represent each positioning technique with different styles

 ---
 ## CSS
 CSS, or Cascading Style Sheets, is a fundamental technology in web development.
 Its primary purpose is to separate the structure and content of a webpage from its presentation.
 By using CSS, developers can control the visual styling of HTML elements, such as fonts, colors, spacing, and layout.
 This separation enhances maintainability and allows for consistent styling across a website.